mgenware/mingru-models/README.md

 #### SQL Expression Helpers

-Writing `dd.input`s in `dd.sql` can be tedious, dd-models comes with a bunch of handy helpers to construct some commonly used expressions.
+Writing `dd.input`s in `dd.sql` can be tedious, mingru-models comes with a bunch of handy helpers to construct some commonly used expressions.

 ##### `Column.toInput(column, optionalName): SQLVariable`